Horizon-Private-Server/horizon-wiki/up-your-arsenal/betas.md

 ### PCSX2
 1. Obtain an ISO file of the beta you want to play. **NOTE: Depending on where you live, ISO downloads available online may or may not be legal.
 If using an illegal ISO, you agree to completely release the UYA Staff, DL Staff, and all other members of the online community from any liability resulting from your actions.**
 2. You need to patch the ISO file so that it can pass through DNAS.
 You will need to follow the next few steps on a Windows machine.
 First, download `DNAS_PATCHER21.7z` from [this link](https://www.psx-place.com/threads/dnas-net-patcher.22813/).
-3. Extract the `.exe` file and the ISO into the same folder.
+3. Extract the `.exe` file and the ISO into the same folder using 7-zip. *Note: You may have to temporarily disable your antivirus software to successfully extract the files.*
 4. Drag and drop the ISO file over the `.exe` file.
 It will open a black Command Prompt window saying that it is scanning the ISO.
 5. Once the Command Prompt window disappears, check the "date modified" for the ISO beta file.
 If the patch tool worked correctly, the date/time should have changed to the latest time.
 6. Now you can open the ISO in PCSX2 as you would normally.